JackMuir1/cse15l-lab-reports/lab-report-week-1.md

 ## Installing VSCode

-You can download VSCode at [this link here](https://code.visualstudio.com/) Once you install visual studio, open the program.
+You can download VSCode at [this link here](https://code.visualstudio.com/) Once installed, open the program.
 It should look like the following:

 ![VSCODe](https://user-images.githubusercontent.com/70072541/193163789-5cbcc03f-fe1d-40e9-8e77-20d6f78be52d.png)